 Definition Of A Consumer In Science

-Nov 25, 2025 · 10 min read
+10 min read

 In the world of science, particularly in fields like ecology and biology, the term consumer carries a very specific and significant meaning.
-It's more than just someone who buys goods or services; it refers to an organism that obtains its energy by feeding on other organisms.
+Worth adding: it's more than just someone who buys goods or services; it refers to an organism that obtains its energy by feeding on other organisms.
 This definition forms the cornerstone of understanding food chains, food webs, and the overall flow of energy through an ecosystem.

 The Consumer: A Closer Look